Resources for fish exporters

 Australian Fish Names Committee

-The Australian Fish Names Committee established under Fisheries Research and Development Corporation assigns standard fish names in accordance with transparent and rigorous procedures.
+The Australian Fish Names Committee, established under the Fisheries Research and Development Corporation (FRDC), assigns standard fish names in accordance with transparent and rigorous procedures.

 Exported shellfish must be harvested from a harvest area that is listed for export.
 If you are interested in gaining export listing, you should first contact the shellfish control agency in your state.